sonia-kwak/sonia-kwak.github.io/src/pages/vtex-design-system/index.md

 ![](./filters_legacy.png)
 ```

-We studied a couple of different interaction modes for filters, trying to understand the pros and cons of each one, trying to find the best one for our admins.
+We studied a couple of different interaction modes for filters and analyzed the pros and cons of each one.

 ```grid|1
 ![](./table_filter_interactions.png)